article banner (priority)

 Lazy property delegate

 The most popular property delegate is lazy.
-It implements the lazy property pattern, so it postpones read-only value initialization until the moment when this value is needed for the first time.
-This is what an example lazy usage looks like and what we would need to implement if we wouldn't have this delegate1:
+It implements the lazy property pattern, so it postpones read-only value initialization until this value is needed for the first time.
+This is what an example usage of lazy looks like, and this is what we would need to implement if we didn’t have this delegate1:

 val userRepo by lazy { UserRepository() } // Alternative code not using lazy private var _userRepo: UserRepository? = null private val userRepoLock = Any() val userRepo: UserRepository get() { synchronized(userRepoLock) { if (_userRepo == null) { _userRepo = UserRepository() } return _userRepo!! } }

 The lazy delegate is often used as a performance optimization for objects that are expensive to calculate.
 Let's start with an abstract example.
-Consider class A, which composes classes B, C, and D, each heavy to initialize.
-This makes the instance of A really heavy to initialize because its initialization includes the initialization of multiple heavy objects.
+Consider class A, which composes classes B, C, and D, each of which is heavy to initialize.
+This makes the instance of A really heavy to initialize because it requires the initialization of multiple heavy objects.

 class A { val b = B() val c = C() val d = D() // ... }

-We can make A initialization lighter by making b, c, and d properties lazy.
-Thanks to that, their values initialization is postponed until their first use, and if those properties are never used, we will never have associated class instances initialized.
-Such an operation improves class creation time, which benefits application startup time and tests execution time.
+We can make the initialization of A lighter by making b, c, and d lazy properties.
+Thanks to that, initialization of their values is postponed until their first use; if these properties are never used, the associated class instances will never be initialized.
+Such an operation improves class creation time, which benefits application startup time and test execution time.

 class A { val b by lazy { B() } val c by lazy { C() } val d by lazy { D() } // ... }

-To make this example more practical, A might be FlashcardsParser used to parse files defined in a language we invented, and B, C, and D might be some complex regex parsers, which are heavy to initialize.
+To make this example more practical, A might be FlashcardsParser, which is used to parse files defined in a language we have invented; B, C, and D might be some complex regex parsers which are heavy to initialize.

 class OurLanguageParser { val cardRegex by lazy { Regex("...") } val questionRegex by lazy { Regex("...") } val answerRegex by lazy { Regex("...") } // ... }

 Regex is a really useful notation when we need to process text.
-However, regex definitions can be really complex, and their parsing is a heavy operation.
+However, regex definitions can be very complex, and their parsing is a heavy operation.
 This reminds me of another example I have famously shown in the Effective Kotlin book.
-Consider the function where we use a regex to determine whether a string contains a valid IP address:
+Consider a function in which we use regex to determine whether a string contains a valid IP address:

 The problem with this function is that the Regex object needs to be created every time we use it.
-This is a serious disadvantage since regex pattern compilation is a complex operation.
-This is why this function is not suitable for repeated use in performance-constrained parts of our code.
+This is a serious disadvantage since regex pattern compilation is complex, therefore this function is unsuitable for repeated use in performance-constrained parts of our code.
 However, we can improve it by lifting the regex up to the top level:

-The problem now is that this regex is initialized whenever we initialize this file for the first time, and if this file contains more elements (like other functions or properties), this regex might slow down its usage for no good reason.
+The problem now is that this regex is initialized whenever we initialize this file for the first time; so, if this file contains more elements (like other functions or properties), this regex might slow down the usage of these elements for no good reason.
 This is why it is better to make the IS_VALID_IP_REGEX property lazy.

 private val IS_VALID_IP_REGEX by lazy { ("\\A(?:(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\\.){3}" + "(?:25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)\\z").toRegex() } fun String.isValidIpAddress(): Boolean = matches(IS_VALID_IP_REGEX)

-This technique4 can be used on a variety of occasions.
-Consider a data class with a computed property3 that is not trivial to calculate.
-Like our User, with the fullDisplay property, which is calculated on other properties, but includes some significant logic, as it depends on multiple properties and project configurations.
-If we define the fullDisplay as a regular property, it will be calculated whenever a new instance of User is created, which might be an unnecessary cost.
+This technique4 can be used in a variety of situations.
+Consider a data class that stores a computed property3 that is not trivial to calculate.
+For example, consider the User class with the fullDisplay property, which is calculated from other properties but includes some significant logic as it depends on multiple properties and project configurations.
+If we define fullDisplay as a regular property, it will be calculated whenever a new instance of User is created, which might be an unnecessary cost.

 data class User( val name: String, val surname: String, val pronouns: Pronouns, val gender: Gender, // ... ) { val fullDisplay: String = produceFullDisplay() fun produceFullDisplay(): String { println("Calculating...") // ... return "XYZ" } } fun test() { val user = User(...) // Calculating... val copy = user.copy() // Calculating... println(copy.fullDisplay) // XYZ println(copy.fullDisplay) // XYZ }

-If we define fullDisplay property using getter, it will be re-calculated whenever it is used, what also might be an unnecessary cost.
+If we define the fullDisplay property using a getter, it will be re-calculated whenever it is used, which also might be an unnecessary cost.

 data class User( val name: String, val surname: String, val pronouns: Pronouns, val gender: Gender, // ... ) { val fullDisplay: String get() = produceFullDisplay() fun produceFullDisplay(): String { println("Calculating...") // ... return "XYZ" } } fun test() { val user = User(...) val copy = user.copy() println(copy.fullDisplay) // Calculating...
 XYZ println(copy.fullDisplay) // Calculating...
 XYZ }